chocolatey/choco/docs/generated/HelpersUnInstallChocolateyZipPackage.md

 ## Description

 This will uninstall a zip file if installed via Install-ChocolateyZipPackage.
-This is not necessary if the files are unzipped to the package location.
+This is not necessary if the files are unzipped to the package directory.

 ## Notes

+Not necessary if files are unzippped to package directory.

 This helper reduces the number of lines one would have to remove the files extracted from a previously installed zip file.